emilyworks/tot/README.md

 Notes:
 - Please note that loading in the original Llama3.2-3b-Instruct model requires logging into huggingface, as the model sits in a gated repo.
+- Due to the size of the QAT model file, it could not be uploaded to github.
+If the user requires the model file, please contact this specific ToT-extension project's authors.

 ## Args
 Please note all args are optional.
 There are several args used in this project that control the nature of each ToT run.
 For readability, they are grouped by purpose as follows: